Starlight-polarization-based tomography of the magnetized interstellar medium: PASIPHAE's line-of-sight inversion method: The Bayesian inversion method: Implementation and validation

 \subsection{Sanity checks}

 We check that our implementation of the model and of the maximization of the log-likelihood (Eq.~\ref{eq:log-likelihood_general}) through the nested sampling method is effective, by first applying our inversion method to the single-cloud LOS data used above and using a model with a single layer.
-We use 1000 live points, start with loose uniform priors on all parameters and sample the parameter space until an uncertainty of about 0.1 is achieved on the log of the model evidence $\mathcal{Z}$ (see Eq.~\ref{eq:evidence} below).
+We use 1000 live points, start with loose uniform priors on all parameters (the same as used in Sect.~\ref{sec:performance_1L} and reported in Table~\ref{tab:Priors}) and sample the parameter space until an uncertainty of about 0.1 is achieved on the log of the model evidence $\mathcal{Z}$ (see Eq.~\ref{eq:evidence} below).
 Then the sampling is stopped and the samples are post-processed to generate 1D and 2D marginalized posterior distributions of the model parameters.
 The resulting histograms are shown on a corner plot format (\citealt{corner}) in Fig.~\ref{fig:1Layer_corner}.

 In this example, the obtained maximum likelihood value is $\log \hat{\mathcal{L}} = 784.55$ and the evidence is $\hat{\mathcal{Z}} = 765.54 \pm 0.18$, all the input polarization-related parameters are found within the 68\% credible interval of the estimated posterior distributions and 97\% of the posterior on cloud parallax is contained between the true parallaxes of the two stars that directly bracket the input cloud parallax value.
 The method, therefore, demonstrates high accuracy in this example.
 We emphasize that not only do we recover the cloud distance and the mean values of the Stokes parameters but also an accurate estimate of the polarization covariance from the intrinsic scatter.